blakedebray/blakedebray/README.md

 I believe in modeling curiousity, especially in situations where I don't agree or have an initial, negative reaction.

+## 📘 Human User Guide

+Want to learn how my values, strengths, and weaknesses come into play with how I interact with others?
+Check out my [Human User Guide](./human-user-guide.md).

 ## :books: Resources/Experiences that inspires me

 * Book: [Leadership is Language by L. David Marquet](https://www.goodreads.com/book/show/42774083-leadership-is-language)